daliavi/linux-server-configuration/README.md

 - set apache user `www-data` in `/etc/apache2/envvar`
 - removed default config file `000-default.conf` from `/etc/apache2/sites-enabled`

-### App configuration
+### Application configuration
-Web-server has been configured to serve the Item Catalog application as a wsgi app.
+Web-server has been configured to serve the Trivia Catalog application as a wsgi app.

 - Navigated to the project directory `/var/www/TriviaCatalogApp` and downloaded the repo:
 ```ssh